prav0761/Multi-Modal-Contrastive-Learning-for-Cross-Modal-Retrieval-Tasks/README.md

 This link has weights files for both image and text encoder

 ## Reproducing commands
+Replace the directories in the code with your current locations of data and weights files.
 ```
 $ python3 -m venv myenv
 $ source myenv/bin/activate